Outbound-Process/.github/.github/ISSUE_TEMPLATE/coDoc Support Request for External Collaboration.md

 * [ ] SAP DITA CCMS
 * [ ] GitHub (github.tools.sap or github.wdf.sap.corp)

-> If your documentation source is GitHub: In this case, we haven't reached the scale-out phase yet.
-The goal in 2022 is to have at least one pilot live where the documentation source is GitHub.
-However, we can't offer a solution for productive documentation by end of September, and we'll be very selective about pilots.
+> If your documentation source is GitHub, we cannot offer any support for coDoc.

 ### What target groups do you have in mind?